-- Starbucks will be open, but in-person dining/seating will not be available.
+- Starbucks is open through Grubhub only, and in-person dining/seating will not be available.
 Reduced seating will be available in the Jazz Lounge.

-- Coke fountains will be contactless with disposable cups.
+- Coke fountains are in the process of becoming contactless with disposable cups.
+Until then, fountains will be disinfected regularly.
 You can also purchase a USI tumbler with an embedded chip at most USI Dining registers.
-Pepsi products are available through special request at Chick-fil-A, Cyclone Salads and Fiesta Fuego.
+Pepsi products are available in The Loft and at the Chick-fil-A counter.